Scene Objective: To introduce the sexual dynamics and emotional complexities of Aimee and Adam's relationship.

 |

-Energy UPThis scene is essential for establishing the tone and context of the disaster, setting the stage for the unfolding narrative.
+Energy UPThis scene is crucial for establishing the dynamics between Otis and Adam, which are central to the narrative.

 “Grab ‘em by the throat and never let ‘em go.”